smudge/decks/railsconf-2022/slides.md

 # &nbsp;

 <!--
-So we shipped this in 2020, and as we all know it has been at least 6 years since then.
-Or I dunno, I stopped counting.
+So we shipped this in 2020, and as we all know it has been at least 6 years, 7 years maybe, since then.
+I dunno, I stopped counting.

 But to close us out, I wanted to share what we've done in the years since this released.
 -->

 ---

 <div grid="~ cols-3 gap-5" m="t-2">
 <div>